Having a 125-gallon fish tank is presumably the next level of fishkeeping, and, boy, can it be rewarding.

 LED lights are a ton brighter for the same power consumption, which has resulted in an electricity bill close to 4 times smaller than before, for me.
 You will not have to worry about light changes with LEDs, as they have an estimated life of 50,000 hours while working.
 Even if you’re nuking your aquarium with the brightest light setting for 10 hours a day, that’s still well over 12 years.

-Anyway, the color rendition with LED fixtures is a breeze.
+Anyway, the color rendition with LED aquarium light is a breeze.

 Personally, I like my plants and corals to be as colorful as possible.

-From what I’ve observed, after switching from MH to LED lighting I guarantee you, you will see colors in your corals you never thought existed there.
+From what I’ve observed after switching from MH to LED lighting I guarantee you, I saw colors in my corals that I never thought existed.

 The growth will be the same if not better under this type of lighting.
 This applies to my freshwater tanks too – there’s nothing like a beautifully complimented colorful fish.

-Another thing I fancy about LED lights is that there is no need for an aquarium chiller, I just run them and leave them as they are.
+Another thing I like about LED lights is that there is no need for an aquarium chiller; I just run them and leave them as they are.

-I do not need to worry about turning my home into a blazing inferno now.
+I do not need to worry about turning my home into a blazing inferno.

 The cons of LEDs are their initial cost.
-Keyword here being initial.
+The keyword here being initial.

 In the long run, they will still save you, dare I say, thousands of dollars.